Thailand in October – Rainy Season Truth + Best Tips

 Key Takeaways

-• October is shoulder season with lower prices and fewer tourists
+• October is shoulder season: expect 20-50% lower prices across flights and hotels.

 Final Thoughts on Visiting Thailand in October

 So, is Thailand in October worth it?
-Yes!
-But I’d avoid visiting places in the Andaman Sea at this time.
-It’s just too risky, and you probably won’t have the beach holiday you wish for.
-Instead, try the islands in the Gulf of Thailand in early October, or opt for the safest options: Bangkok and Chiang Mai.
+Yes, with one clear caveat: I would avoid the Andaman coast.
+The rain is too heavy and too consistent to bank on a beach holiday there.
+Instead, aim for the Gulf islands in early October, or go for the most reliable options: Bangkok and Chiang Mai.

 Have you ever traveled during Thailand’s rainy season?
-Let me know in the comments!
+Let me know in the comments.
+Thank you for reading and for making me part of your day.

 Is Bangkok flooded in October?